0ctobyte/procyon/README.md

 ### LSU: Load/Store Unit

 The Load/Store Unit is split into four main cycles assuming a cache hit; `AM`, `DT`, `DW`, and `EX`.
 There are several structures in the LSU and around it that are key to successful operation.
-These are the Load Queue, Store Queue and Miss Handling Queue.
+These are the Load Queue, Store Queue, Victim Queue and Miss Handling Queue.

 #### Address Generation & Mux